THE SOUND OF MARTY PAICH

-Between 1955-65 the jazz world was fighting for its very existence in the face of a severe Rock ’n Roll tidal wave.
-Along with a few of his pacific coast jazz contemporaries (Shorty Rogers, Pete Rugolo, Billy May, Stan Kenton, Bill Holman, Russ Garcia and a few others) Marty worked hard to give jazz artists something of the ‘gloves off’ variety to fight back with.
-The resulting music, both vocal and instrumental was some of the hippest, most unforgettable jazz ever written.
-It quite simply has to be heard live for its magic to be fully appreciated.
+Between 1955-65 the jazz world was fighting for its life, in the face of a severe Rock ’n Roll tidal wave.
+Along with a few of his pacific coast jazz contemporaries Marty Paich wanted to give both jazz singers and instrumentalists something truly potent with which to fight back.
+The result was some of the coolest, most unforgettable jazz arranging ever to grace the music scene.
+It quite simply has to be heard to be believed.

 “Drown in my Own Tears” (Hallelujah, I Love Her So!, 1957)